rakyll/drive/README.md

 	$ drive push [-r -no-prompt path] # pushes to the remote
 	$ drive push [-r -hidden path] # pushes also hidden directories and paths to the remote
-	# To push from a location not on the drive:
+	# To push from a location not within the drive:
 	$ drive push -m $LOCATION .
+    e.g
+        `drive push -m /mnt/media`
 	$ drive diff [path] # outputs a diff of local and remote
 	$ drive pub [path] # publishes a file, outputs URL
 	$ drive unpub [path] # revokes public access to the file